 The Commissioners were offered an example illustrating the need for the change.
-The 2009 Ped Bike plan includes outdated recommendations such as a five foot wide bike lane along Main Street, which would be a BLTS-3 facility, and which would not meet the updated BLTS-1 target.
-It is undesirable to have an official adopted plan that does not meet the same target as the other official adopted plan.
+The 2009 plan includes outdated recommendations such as a five foot wide bike lane along Main Street, which would be a BLTS-3 facility, and which would not meet the updated BLTS-1 standard.
+It is undesirable to have an official adopted plan that does not meet the same standard as the other official adopted plan.
 Consolidating the documents will ensure consistency across the city's transportation strategy.

-Trails were part of the 2009 Ped Bike plan but they are not integrated into the MIP.
-Initially, they will be included for documentation in the MIP as an appendix.
+Trails were part of the 2009 plan but they are not yet integrated into the MIP.
+Initially, they will be included in the MIP as an appendix.
 The city plans to distinguish between transportation trails and recreational trails.
 Transportation trails will be subject to different design and ADA standards than park trails.
-The Transportation Department owns and maintains some trails, while the Parks & Community Development Department oversees others.
+The transportation department owns and maintains some trails, while the parks department oversees others.
 A future goal is to disaggregate the responsibilities and apply appropriate design standards based on each trail's intended use.

-Molly Johnson said the June Transportation Commission meeting will focus exclusively on the Transportation Facilities Plan, so the final version of the updated MIP will be presented for Commission reviewed in July.
+Molly Johnson said the June Commission meeting will focus exclusively on the Transportation Facilities Plan, so the final version of the updated MIP will be reviewed in July instead.
 At that time, the Commissioners will see all elements of the updated plan consolidated into a single comprehensive document.